-- Reset window size: If Kontakt's interface becomes too large and you can no longer access the resizing handle to the bottom right of the window, you can use this button to reset Kontakt's window size. - Info Pane Language: Select a language from the drop-down list.
-If you select Automatic, Kontakt will use your operating system's language settings, unless it is unsupported, in which case Kontakt will use English.
+- Reset Size: If KONTAKT's interface becomes too large and you can no longer access the resizing handle to the bottom right of the window, you can use this button to reset KONTAKT's window size. - Show mapping and keyswitches on keyboard: If activated, KONTAKT's virtual On-Screen Keyboard will highlight keys that trigger zones or keyswitches in your currently selected Instrument with different colors.
+By default, keys that trigger zones are colored blue and those that trigger keyswitches are colored red, however some libraries may deviate from this convention - Auto-refresh: When activated, the Side pane will periodically check your file system for changes and pick them up by itself, without requiring you to refresh it manually. - Info Pane Language: Select a language from the drop-down list.
+If you select Automatic, KONTAKT will use your operating system's language settings, unless it is unsupported, in which case KONTAKT will use English.